-Quarter 1 - 4 2017: General and administrative ("G&A") and E&E expenses continued to decrease year on year due to the continued focus on managing costs by the Group.
+Quarter 2 - 4 2017: General and administrative ("G&A") and exploration and evaluation ("E&E") expenses continued to decrease due to the continued focus on managing costs by the Group.

 There was a decrease in the share based compensation expense in 2017 relative to 2016 due to the vesting schedule of the 38.7 million options granted in 2016.